joshnuss/1000experiments.dev/posts/152-command-pattern-with-cloud-functions.md

 ## Versions

-All changes are captured with a trigger, and an insert is made into the `animation_versions` table.
+All changes made to the `animations` table are captured with a trigger, and an copy is inserted into the `animation_versions` table.

-It might seem like it's duplicating data from the `animation_commands` table, but it's not.
+It might seem like it's duplicating the `animation_commands` table, but it's not.
 The `versions` table is an append-only log, showing each step that was made.
-The `commands` table, contains commands that can be undone, if several changes are undone and new change is made, those undone changes are deleted, since they can no longer be applied.
+The `commands` table's records can be deleted.
+For example, if several changes are undone and new change is inserted, the undone changes are deleted, because they can no longer be applied.

+Here's how the trigger is defined:

 ```sql
 create or replace function handle_updated_animation()